auth0/docs/articles/quickstart/native/react-native/00-login.md

 pod install
 ```

 First, you must provide a way for your users to log in.
-We recommend using the Auth0 hosted [login page](/hosted-pages/login).
+We recommend using the Auth0 hosted <a href="/hosted-pages/login" target="_blank">login page</a>.

 <div class="phone-mockup"><img src="/media/articles/native-platforms/ios-swift/login-ios.png" alt="Universal Login"></div>